 The Telegraph Cove RV Park has 48 fully serviced sites with marina and ocean views.
 Although privacy is lacking in this RV Park, the location is ideal!
 Each site is located just a moment’s walk to the boardwalk community.

-This RV Park is open year-round, but please remember that many of the businesses within Telegraph Cove (including restaurants) are not.
+This RV Park is open May 15 to Oct 1, but please remember that many businesses in Telegraph Cove (including restaurants) may not be open during the shoulder season.

 Plan Your Visit to Telegraph Cove